spiral/docs/docs/en/advanced/sendit.md

 ### Custom mailer transport

-In addition to the built-in transports supported by the `symfony/mailer` component, the Spiral Framework also allows you to use custom transports.
+In addition to the built-in transports supported by the `symfony/mailer` component, Spiral also allows you to use custom transports.

 To use a custom transport, you will need to create a class that implements the `Symfony\Component\Mailer\Transport\TransportInterface` which is a part of `symfony/mailer` component.
 This class should